Shopify/quilt/packages/graphql-mini-transforms/README.md

 #### Options

-This loader accepts a single option, `simple`.
+This loader accepts a single option, `format`.
 This option changes the shape of the value exported from `.graphql` files.
-By default, a `graphql-typed` `DocumentNode` is exported, but when `simple` is set to `true`, a `SimpleDocument` is exported instead.
-This representation of GraphQL documents is smaller than a full `DocumentNode`, but generally won’t work with normalized GraphQL caches.
+By default, a `graphql-typed` `DocumentNode` is exported, but you can also provide these alternative formats instead:

+- `simple`: a `SimpleDocument` is exported instead.
+This representation of GraphQL documents is smaller than a full `DocumentNode`, but generally won’t work with normalized GraphQL caches like the one used in Apollo Client.
+- `simple-persisted`: like `simple`, but with the `source` property removed.
+This means that the original document will not be present in your JavaScript at all.
+This option is only appropriate for apps using “persisted queries”, where only a hash of the query (available as the `id` property) is sent to the server.

 ```js
 module.exports = {